predsci/POT3D/README.md

 ### INPUT PARAMETER OPTIONS FOR POT3D.DAT ###

-See the file "Documentation.txt: for a list of supported
+See the file "pot3d\_input\_documentation.txt" for descriptions of all supported input options of `pot3d'.
-input parameter options able to be set in `pot3d.dat`.